MileHacker Logo

 Choose locations that align with your interests, whether historical, cultural, or natural.
 Public transport connectivity varies.

-• Check opening hours and any entry requirements (like modest dress for religious sites) before visiting.
+• Check opening hours and any entry requirements (like modest dress for religious sites) prior to visiting.

 • Photography rules differ; observe signs or ask staff for permission.